In partnership with Chipotle. Find out more about the Chipotle Challenger Series below.

-The Chipotle Challenger Series will feature the first ever battle royale tournaments hosted specifically for fans at DreamHack events, will return at DreamHack Atlanta after the success of DreamHack Dallas.
+The Chipotle Challenger Series, the first ever battle royale tournaments hosted specifically for fans at DreamHack events, will return at DreamHack Atlanta after the success of DreamHack Dallas.
 Once again, attendees will get the chance to compete to be the last fans standing.

-Teams of two can sign up to compete in heats taking place on Friday and Saturday.
-Winning teams will advance to the final round taking place Sunday where the Chipotle Challenger Series Winner was crowned on Sunday.
+Teams of two signed up to compete in heats which took place on Friday and Saturday.
+Winning teams then advanced to the final round where the Chipotle Challenger Series Winner was crowned on Sunday.
 However, things will look slightly different in Atlanta.